Search

 Users created in the root node (top level) will need to be migrated to the sub node that the SSO integration was configured on.
 If users remain in the root node, they will be prompted for the master password when accessing the vault and/or admin console.

-After the user is moved to the SSO enabled node, they need to log into the Keeper vault initially by selecting the "Enterprise SSO" pull down and inputting in the Enterprise Domain configured on the SSO integration.
-The user may get prompted to confirm by entering in the master password.
+If the domain is not reserved, the user can login into the Keeper vault initially by selecting the "Enterprise SSO" pull down and inputting in the Enterprise Domain configured on the SSO integration.
+The user may get prompted to confirm by entering in the master password if they were recently moved from a non-SSO node to the SSO node.

 Once the user has authenticated with SSO, they only need to use their email address moving forward to initiate SSO authentication.